jrmadsen/omnitrace/README.md

 ![omnitrace-user-api](source/docs/images/omnitrace-user-api.png)

-## Using Perfetto tracing with System Backend
+## Using Perfetto Tracing with Multiple Processes

+See documentation on [Perfetto Trace Output for Multiple Prcesses](https://amdresearch.github.io/omnitrace/output#perfetto-trace-for-multiple-processes) for full details.

 Perfetto tracing with the system backend supports multiple processes writing to the same output file.
 Thus, it is a useful technique if Omnitrace is built with partial MPI support